 To this end, we have developed at the University of Notre Dame a beta-decay counting station to perform high-precision half-life measurements.
-This station is located behind the TwinSol facility, which allows for the use of relatively purer radioactive ion beams as compared to other past and present facilities.
-Also, the less stringent schedule of the Nuclear Science Lab allows for the performance of precision measurements on longer-lived nuclei and also facilitates a faster turn around time for experiments.
+This station is located after the TwinSol facility, which allows for the use of relatively purer radioactive ion beams as compared to other past and present facilities.
+Also, the less stringent schedule of the Nuclear Science Lab allows for the performance of precision measurements on longer-lived nuclei (e.g. 11C with a 20 minutes half-life) and also facilitates a faster turn around time for experiments.

 The beta counting station consists of four rotatable arms that hold targets where beam can be implanted and then subsequently moved in front of a detector comprised of a 1 mm thick plastic scintillator coupled to a light guide cemented to a photomultiplier tube.
 One of the arms holds a high-purity gold foil surrounded by a tantalum frame that is mainly used for implantation.
 In the event that a backup implantation is needed, a second tantalum paddle can be used.